SystemsGenetics/granny/docs/README.md

 ## Quick start
+This is just a boring documentation page to explain and provide instructions to the user, we suggest you check our [demo](https://colab.research.google.com/drive/10aJ_kQMXNRb9srB-YD0OPJpE8GOvgQlU?usp=share_link) page before going over this page.

 Don't want to install anything on your computer, we have set up a quick demo on [Google Colab](https://colab.research.google.com/drive/10aJ_kQMXNRb9srB-YD0OPJpE8GOvgQlU?usp=share_link).